CDCgov/Rt-without-renewal/README.md

 copyright interest.

 ## License Standard Notice
-The repository utilizes code licensed under the terms of the Apache Software License and therefore is licensed under ASL v2 or later.
+This repository is licensed under ASL v2 or later.

 This source code in this repository is free: you can redistribute it and/or modify it under the terms of the Apache Software License version 2, or (at your option) any